 Coronary artery stent with an outside diameter of 5 mm coated with electrospun polycaprolactone (PCL).
 This SEM image is a composite of 5 rows and 8 columns stitched automatically to have a representative look at the microstructure of the coated surface.
 Stents are coated with fibers to make them more biocompatible.
 The beauty of the electrospinning technique is that it allows stents to be coated with different polymeric materials and drugs can be incorporated to improve patient healing

 Backscattered electron micrograph of electrosprayed polycaprolactone (PCL) particles made with a Fluidnatek LE-50 and collected onto a liquid reservoir.
-These electrosprayed particles are characterized by their collapsed structure and the nanoscale porosity, both due to the use of a low boiling point and high vapor pressure solvent, along with their large diameter (>20 µm).
+These electrosprayed particles are characterized by their collapsed structure and the nanoscale porosity, both due to the use of a low boiling point and high vapor pressure solvent, along with their large diameter (greater than 20 µm).
 These PCL particles can be used for drug delivery applications and to uniformly coat medical devices

 Electron micrograph of electrosprayed polycaprolactone (PCL) microparticles made with a Fluidnatek LE-50.
 These particles were made with a high boiling point and low vapor pressure solvent allowing them to obtain a smooth and rounded morphology.
 After collecting onto a liquid reservoir, the media was evaporated, and the PCL particles agglomerated for future experiments